samkrao/folang/README.md

-# ⚙️ IN ACTIVE DEVELOPMENT ⚙️

-> [!NOTE]
+⚙️ In Active Development

-> This repository is currently a **public placeholder**.
+This repository is currently a public placeholder.
->
-> The core code is actively being developed (or "baking") in private repositories.
-Once the project reaches a working, stable condition, the full source code will be published here.
->
-> Thank you for your patience!
-Please **Star** this repository to be notified when the code is released.

----
+The language and its toolchain are under active research and implementation in private repositories.

+A minimal, stable version of the parser and backend is planned for public release once it meets the required quality and completeness criteria.
+Additional features may be published over time, depending on progress.

+Follow this repository for release notifications.

 <p align="center">